bpapad/Cloup-Asset-Management/README.md

 asset_management.php ->  a brief overview of ALL employees and all relevant data of the DB (cars,projects,etc) [admin only]

-add_or_change.php    ->  using the forms provided here data can be added/deleted/handled accordingly [admin only]
+general_edit.php     ->  using the forms provided here data can be added/deleted/handled accordingly [admin only]

+target_edit.php      ->  provides search forms so that the user can target each table row or cell individually.

 logout.php           ->  logs the user out by session_unset and redirects in the login page (index.php) for a new user to log